Kathryn2354/VBA/Readme.md

         ElseIf cell.Value = "Differnet Kinds of Data Visualization" Then cell.Value = "[Different Kinds of Data Visualization](https://github.com/arielcwebster/DataScience/blob/main/visualdatacommunication.pdf)"
         ElseIf cell.Value = "COVID Risk Calculator" Then cell.Value = "[COVID Risk Calculator](https://www.nytimes.com/2021/12/30/style/covid-risk-calculator.html)"

+    'End of first if statement
      End If

-    Range("C3:C40").Font.Underline = False
+    'This remove the underline for the range of cell C3 to C40 Range("C3:C40").Font.Underline = False

+    'End of the first for loop
      Next cell

+    'This loop through a certain range of cells to change the text with hyperlink attached into the markdown link format for the D column except for the text in cell D18 HW 5 - ggplots & Regressions.
      For Each cell In Range("D3:D40")

+    'Start of second if statement
      If cell.Value = "HW2 - VBA" Then
         cell.Value = "[HW2 - VBA](https://docs.google.com/document/d/1bTkmUon_Kq6_DupNw2Szh-T4rFGqzeA2aIIBy7m1yhk/edit)"
         ElseIf cell.Value = "Reading Due - Florence Nightengale" Then cell.Value = "[Reading Due - Florence Nightengale](https://docs.google.com/forms/d/1FBgScIpV9Vpa-jb1nlWuoCqOxFE7v5SmQtacpFHpIq8/viewform?edit_requested=true)"